ubclaunchpad/LP-website/CONTRIBUTING.md

 ## Making a Change

 The content in this website is written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), a plain-text markup format.
-We use [VuePress](#vuepress) to convert Markdown files into this website - making a change to `docs.ubclaunchpad.com` simply involves editing these files.
+We use [VuePress](#vuepress) to convert Markdown files into this website - making a change to `docs.ubclaunchpad.com` simply involves editing these files and creating a [pull request](/handbook/tools/github.md#pull-requests).

+Once you've made your pull request, [Netlify](https://www.netlify.com/) will then deploy a preview of your change - see [Deployment](#deployment).
+GitHub Actions will also runs checks to tell you if anything is wrong - see [Checks](#checks).

 ### The Easy Way